ollien/playserver/README.md

-Playserver
+PlayServer
 ===========

 Have you ever wanted to control your music from another device in your home?
-Look no further than Playserver!
+Look no further than PlayServer!
 Built on Flask, websockets, and osascript, PlayServer will allow you to control your music from any device.

 ![Screenshot](https://raw.githubusercontent.com/ollien/playserver/master/README_SCREENSHOT.png)

 Requirements
 ------------
-Currently, Playserver only works on Mac OSX due to its extensive use of osascript. **Make sure you have osascript installed!**
+Currently, PlayServer only works on Mac OSX due to its extensive use of osascript. **Make sure you have osascript installed!**

 Supported Applications
 ----------------------
-Out of the box, Playserver only supports iTunes, Spotify, and Radiant Player.
+Out of the box, PlayServer only supports iTunes, Spotify, and Radiant Player.
 However, you can add whatever application you want.
 Simply create a new JSON file in the applications directory, and add the appropriate osascript commands for your application.
 For instance, this is the iTunes config file.

 ```json
 {